 The first is the grandly titled The Ambrose Bierce Project.
 It has online copies of all the works I’ve mentioned though I don’t know if the texts are identical to those in Joshi’s volume which uses Bierce’s last revisions.

-While it doesn’t look like that the Ambrose Bierce Project’s webpage has been updated for awhile, Don Swain seems to keep his Bierce page current.
+While it doesn’t look like the Ambrose Bierce Project’s webpage has been updated for awhile, Don Swain seems to keep his Bierce page current.

 “The Ways of Ghosts”